 Announcement of the urgency message is carried out by transmission of a DSC call with category urgency on the appropriate DSC distress channel.

-The transmission of the urgency message itself on HF is carried out by radiotelephony or radiotelex on the appropriate distress traffic channel in the same band in which the DSC announcement was transmitted.
+The transmission of the urgency message itself on HF is carried out by radiotelephony on the appropriate distress traffic channel in the same band in which the DSC announcement was transmitted.

-6.2.1 Transmission of DSC announcement of an urgency message on HF
+A3-6.2.1 Transmission of digital selective calling announcement of an urgency message on HF

-– choose the HF band considered to be the most appropriate, taking into account propagation characteristics for HF radio waves at the actual season and time of the day,; the 8 MHz band may in many cases be an appropriate first choice;
+– choose the HF band considered to be the most appropriate, taking into account that the propagation characteristics for HF radio waves are impacted by the seasons, time of the day, sea conditions, and the weather; the 8 MHz band may in many cases be an appropriate first choice;

 – key in or select call format for either geographical area call or individual call on the DSC equipment, as appropriate;